localvoid/ivi/documentation/advanced/syncable-value.md

 ```

 Now we need to create a function that will be used to instantiate `SyncableValue` objects.
 In this function we are
-using predefined `SYNCABLE_VALUE_SKIP_UNDEFINED` syncable value to ignore synchronization when the value `undefined`,
+using predefined `SYNCABLE_VALUE_SKIP_UNDEFINED` syncable value to ignore synchronization when the value is `undefined`,
 otherwise we are creating a `SyncableValue` object with the value `v` and synchronization function `syncCustomValue`.

 ### Predefined Syncable Values